 The impact of Server-side Include Injection vulnerabilities is that the attacker will be able to execute arbitrary system commands on the server with the privileges of the web server daemon.
-The attacker will usually abuse this ability to upload malicious code that will allow him to take full control of the application and its data.
-If the attacker is able to leverage additional vulnerabilities or the server is not configured properly, this vulnerability may allow him to take full control of the server.
+The attacker will usually abuse this ability to upload malicious code that will allow them to take full control of the application and its data.
+If the attacker is able to leverage additional vulnerabilities or the server is not configured properly, this vulnerability might allow them to take full control of the server.

 To prevent Server-side Include injection vulnerabilities, validate all user input and scramble file names of uploaded files.

 To verify that server-side include injection vulnerabilities are prevented, make sure that all user input is validated and that file names of uploaded files are scrambled.